+Proposed rewrite for point 8:

 8. Directors shall be elected for a minimum term of two (2) years by the active membership.
 Nominations will be received from the general membership no later than thirty (30) days, and nominees verified no later than fifteen (15) days, prior to the next planned annual general meeting.
 An information package containing a statement of no more than 250 words (without spacing) and picture will be circulated to the general membership for consideration no less than seven (7) days prior to the annual general meeting.
 The Chair of the annual general meeting will announce the nominees, and allow further nominations to occur.
-Within seven (7) business days after the annual general meeting voting will be allowed (via on-line secured access, or by paper ballot) for seven (7) business days, at which point no more votes will be acknowledged.
+Within seven (7) calendar days after the annual general meeting, voting will be allowed (via on-line secured access, or by paper ballot) for seven (7) calendar days, at which point no more votes will be received.
 To be elected to the position, the candidate must receive the greatest number of votes as compared to nominees for the same position.

 9. No more than half of the board of director seats will be up for election in a given year.

 9. The office of director shall be automatically vacated: